aktech297/portfolio/Audits/tigris-options.md

 # About Tigris

-[Tigris](https://app.tigris.trade/) is a leveraged trading platform that utilizes price data signed by oracles off-chain to provide atomic trades and real-time pair prices.
+Tigris is a leveraged trading platform that utilizes price data signed by oracles off-chain to provide atomic trades and real-time pair prices.

 Open positions are minted as NFTs, making them transferable.
-Tigris is governed by Governance NFT holders.
+Tigris is governed by TIG token holders.

 The oracle aggregates real-time spot market prices from CEXs and sign them.
 Traders include the price data and signature in the trade txs.

 For people that want to provide liquidity, they can lock up tigAsset tokens (such as tigUSD, received by depositing the appropriate token into the stablevault) for up to 365 days.

-They will receive trading fees through an allocation of Governance NFTs, which get distributed based on amount locked and lock period.
+They receive 30% of trading fees, which are distributed based on amount locked and lock period.

 # Table of Contents